 RV Attic Vent Tip

-We get lots of terrific tips, mods and upgrades shared over in the RV Happy Hour community.
+We get lots of terrific tips, mods and upgrades shared over in the Love Your RV Forum community.
 I particularly liked this quick and fairly easy upgrade to the RV ventilation recently posted by RVHH member Eddie.
 Eddie and his family live full time in their fifth wheel and have spent winters in Wyoming during extreme cold conditions.
 To help reduce the moisture in the attic he has installed a pair of attic vents to let the hot air out.
 This should also help with cooling in the summers.

 Howdy campers!
 Just installed two “mushroom” RV attic roof vents on our fiver for ventilation and keeping the moisture down in the winter.
 We full-time and its a constant fight to prevent moisture build-up inside your RV home.